spacetelescope/jwst/CONTRIBUTING.md

     required for contributions.
 If type hints are used, though, their compliance with [PEP-484](https://peps.python.org/pep-0484/) standards
     is enforced using [mypy](https://mypy.readthedocs.io/en/stable/index.html).
-    To run these checks locally, use the command
+    To run these checks locally, first `pip install mypy` then use the command

         >> mypy .

     from within the `jwst` repository.
-Mypy will automatically pick up the appropriate configuration from our `pyproject.toml` file, and perform only the checks that are turned on for our repository.
+This check is not run through pre-commit;
+	it's instead handled separately from a different CI workflow.
+This means that if you are using type hints, you may encounter a situation where `pre-commit` passes locally but the CI checks fail on a pull request.

 ---
 **Note:** At time of writing, many submodules in the repository do not yet conform to the style rules;